raspiblitz/raspiblitz/README.md

 ![LCD](pictures/lcdassm.png)

-NOTE: Some cases from the shopping lists contain a topping for smaller displays - you can ignore that topping.
+*Some cases from the shopping lists contain a topping for smaller displays - you can ignore that topping.*

 Connect the HDD to one of the USB ports.
 In the end your RaspiBlitz should look like this: